-Jax Taylor Dishes On His Drunken Hotel Fight With ‘Bachelor’ Nick Viall
+Jax Taylor Dishes On His Drunken Hotel Fight With ‘Bachelor’ Star Nick Viall

 According to a new report, the Vanderpump Rules star, along with the current star of The Bachelor, was asked to help a friend who was opening a hotel in Southern California and needed a couple of famous faces to help him draw a crowd.
 However, when it comes to working together, Taylor and Viall didn’t hit it off.

-During a new interview with Bravo TV’s The Daily Dish, Jax Taylor revealed that he had been turned down after asking Viall to take a photo with him to promote the friend’s business.
+During a new interview with Bravo TV’s the Daily Dish, Jax Taylor revealed that he had been turned down after asking Viall to take a photo with him to promote the friend’s business.
 While Viall is reportedly a friend of the unnamed man as well, he wasn’t on board with posing for a photo with the reality star and informed Taylor that he “didn’t do social media.”

 “First of all buddy, don’t toot your own horn, I have no f***ing idea who you are…you don’t do that?
 Bro, you’re on the f***ing Bachelor,” Jax Taylor reportedly told his fellow television personality.
 “You’re gonna be gone in two weeks and nobody will know who the f*** you are.”